rdinch/MathResourceStudio-Help/docs/exercise-sets/Consumer Math/shopping-problems-ii.md

 By building your own word problem templates, you have control over both the language and skill level required to solve the word problems.
 You can also customize the Shopping Items and Names used in the word problems to engage your students' interests.

+!!! tip
-TIP: The word problem samples defaulted for this exercise set are in English, but you can use your local language to create word problems.
+    The word problem samples defaulted for this exercise set are in English, but you can use your local language to create word problems.

 Change the number of exercises